FredsFactory/FreeCAD_AirPlaneDesign/README.md

 # How to use it ?
 After installation a new menu appears :
--Wizard : do not use it !
+0. Wizard : do not use it !
 This UI is under heavy developpement !
--Init New Plane : init a new document, with a sheet with lot of parameters -Generate Wing : generate the wing based on the parameters in the sheet AirPlaneData -Generat Wing Rib : under developement
+1. Init New Plane : init a new document, with a sheet with lot of parameters
+2. Generate Wing : generate the wing based on the parameters in the sheet AirPlaneData
+3. Generat Wing Rib : under developement

-you can choose the decomposition of the wing panel : cell B3 you can choose the number of profil : cell B4 you can choose the profils you want to import : B6 (.dat format), two profils are installed with the workbench (eppler 205 and eppler 207); If you want use another profil simply download it in the folder : wingribprofil
+* you can choose the decomposition of the wing panel : cell B3
+* you can choose the number of profil : cell B4
+* you can choose the profils you want to import : B6 (.dat format), two profils are installed with the workbench (eppler 205 and eppler 207); If you want use another profil simply download it in the folder : wingribprofil